19hours/sg-statutes/Acts/Children and Young Persons Act.md

 ## PART VI

-APPROVED SCHOOLS AND APPROVED HOMES
+JUVENILE REHABILITATION CENTRES

+AND PLACES OF SAFETY

+[3/2011 wef 20/07/2011]

-### Minister may appoint approved schools and approved homes
+### Minister may appoint juvenile rehabilitation centres and places of safety

-56\.—(1) The manager of any institution intended for the reception, care and rehabilitation of persons to be sent there under this Act may apply to the Minister to appoint the institution as an approved school or approved home.
+56\.—(1) The manager of any institution intended for the reception, care and rehabilitation of persons to be sent there under this Act may apply to the Minister to appoint the institution as a juvenile rehabilitation centre or place of safety.

 (2) The Minister may, after directing the Director to make such inquiries as he thinks fit, so appoint the institution and issue a certificate of appointment and approval to the manager thereof, and such certificate shall be published in theGazette.

-(3) Any institution appointed under subsection (2) shall, while that certificate remains in force, be an appointed approved school or approved home, as the case may be, for the purposes of this Act.
+(3) Any institution appointed under subsection (2) shall, while that certificate remains in force, be an appointed juvenile rehabilitation centre or place of safety for the purposes of this Act.

 [54

+[3/2011 wef 20/07/2011]

 ### Manager may make regulations with approval of Minister

 57\.
-The manager of an appointed approved school or approved home may, with the approval of the Minister, make regulations for the regulation and management of the institution under his charge.
+The manager of an appointed juvenile rehabilitation centre or place of safety may, with the approval of the Minister, make regulations for the regulation and management of the institution under his charge.

 [55

 ### Manager shall send monthly report to Director

 58\.
-The manager of an appointed approved school or approved home shall send a monthly report to the Director containing such particulars as may be required by the regulations for the approved school or approved home.
+The manager of an appointed juvenile rehabilitation centre or place of safety shall send a monthly report to the Director containing such particulars as may be required by the regulations for the juvenile rehabilitation centre or place of safety.

 [56

+[3/2011 wef 20/07/2011]

 [20/2001]

 ### Minister may cancel certificate

-59\.—(1) A report on the condition of any appointed approved school or approved home shall be made to the Minister by the Director if the Director is dissatisfied with the condition of the approved school or approved home.
+59\.—(1) A report on the condition of any appointed juvenile rehabilitation centre or place of safety shall be made to the Minister by the Director if the Director is dissatisfied with the condition of the juvenile rehabilitation centre or place of safety.

+[3/2011 wef 20/07/2011]

 [20/2001]

-(2) The Minister may, upon consideration of this report, cancel his certificate and, upon notice in writing of such cancellation having been given to the manager thereof, the school or home shall cease to be an appointed approved school or approved home, as the case may be, from such time as is specified in the notice, and such cancellation shall be notified in theGazette.
+(2) The Minister may, upon consideration of this report, cancel his certificate and, upon notice in writing of such cancellation having been given to the manager thereof, the juvenile rehabilitation centre or place of safety shall cease to be an appointed juvenile rehabilitation centre or place of safety from such time as is specified in the notice, and such cancellation shall be notified in theGazette.

 [57

+[3/2011 wef 20/07/2011]

 ### Manager or his executor or administrator may cancel certificate

-60\.—(1) The manager of any appointed approved school or approved home may, upon giving 6 months’ previous notice, and the executors and administrators of a deceased manager may, upon giving one month’s previous notice in writing of his or their intention to do so, apply for the cancellation of the certificate given to the approved school or approved home.
+60\.—(1) The manager of any appointed juvenile rehabilitation centre or place of safety may, upon giving 6 months’ previous notice, and the executors and administrators of a deceased manager may, upon giving one month’s previous notice in writing of his or their intention to do so, apply for the cancellation of the certificate given to the juvenile rehabilitation centre or place of safety.

 [20/2001]

+[3/2011 wef 20/07/2011]

 (2) Where a notice has been given under subsection (1) and has not been withdrawn, the certificate shall be deemed on the expiration of the notice to be cancelled, and such cancellation shall be published in theGazette.